AnthonyCxx/Notes-and-Writeups/C/Data Types/Enumerations.md

 the second is 1, the third is 2, and so on; however, this can be overwritten by manually assigning the values inside of the enum declaration.
 A good summary can be found [_here_](https://www.youtube.com/watch?v=lWzZ2l5n81c) (yes, CodeVault again - he's just so good at explaining stuff). <br />

-Enums may also be preferable to booleans because they can represent two or more potentially unrelated states, whereas a boolean implies a single state that either is or is not.
+Enums can also be clearer booleans because they can represent two or more potentially unrelated states, whereas a boolean implies a single state that either is or is not.

 ## Declaring an Enum
 An enum is declared like so `enum enum_name { list_of_possible_values };`.
 The list of possible values is comma-separated.